plan

 Phase 3: Architecture Synthesis

-software-architect agent (opus) synthesizes findings from research, codebase analysis, and business analysis into an architectural overview with key decisions, solution strategy, and expected file changes.
+software-architect agent (opus) synthesizes findings from research, codebase analysis, and business analysis into an architectural overview featuring key decisions, a solution strategy, and expected file changes.

 Phase 4: Decomposition

-tech-lead agent (opus) breaks the architecture into ordered implementation steps with success criteria, subtasks, blockers, risks, and complexity ratings.
+tech-lead agent (opus) breaks the architecture into ordered implementation steps, including success criteria, subtasks, blockers, risks, and complexity ratings.

 Phase 5: Parallelize Steps